rossetti/RossettiArenaBook/docs/02-Chapter2.md

 of one every other day.
 There is one mechanic dedicated to the customer's car.
 The time that the mechanic spends on a car can be described by an exponential distribution with a mean of 1.6 days.
-Setup an model to estimate the expected time within the shop for the cars and the utilization of the mechanic.
+Setup a model to estimate the expected time within the shop for the cars and the utilization of the mechanic.
 Run your model for 10000 days for 30 replications and report the results.
 Estimate the total cost per day to the dealer for this policy.
 Use the M/M/1 queueing results from the chapter